godiagonal/wauv/README.md

-# wauv - web audio visualisation
+# wauv - web audio visualiser
 Audio visualisation project using the Web Audio and SoundCloud API.
 Visit the site at [wauv.it](http://wauv.it).

 # Contribute